 Despite the VA’s overall popularity among veterans, advocates say it does not extend far enough.
 Not all veterans are eligible for full health care benefits from the Health Administration, including veterans who have less than an honorable discharge, who served less than 24 continuous months or who are less than indigent.
 Moreover, those who have less than a 50 percent disability rating based on their military experience do not typically receive full medical benefits, and only receive care for service-connected injuries and ailments.
 Those with disabilities that are deemed to be less serious also typically experience longer wait times for appointments.

 That’s why Reppun, Bua and Fischer all hope to eventually see a national health care program that would ensure every veteran — and non-veteran — is cared for.

 “[The VA] is a great system, and I think that that level of care is something that everybody in this country deserves, which is why I support single-payer,” Bua says.
 “I think we should just extend the amount of hospitals we have that are like the VA, and provide that kind of care for everybody.”

 The activists say coalitions between their organizations and single-payer advocates are steadily growing, but that their organizations are focused first and foremost on saving the VA and defeating Trumpcare.
 IVAW members are currently in talks about their ongoing campaign to save the VA being part of a larger call for universal health care, though that position is not yet official.

 “First we have to fight the battle of what they’re doing to the VA.
 As much as I agree with [single-payer], I have to put my energy into what I can actually accomplish,” Reppun says.
-“If saving the VA helps [the push for single-payer], then that’s a bonus.”
+“If saving the VA helps [the push for single-payer], than that’s a bonus.”